allenjunghuang/ImageProcessing/README.md

   Compare backward and forward rotation.
   ![rotation](help/rotation.PNG)

 - Zoom

   Zoom-in the image by averaging and zoom-out by subsampling.

-- Cartesian to Polar

-  Transfrom an image from Cartesian to polar coordinate.
-This transformation is useful for a circular image analysis.

 ## Point Processing